 - Conviction of any criminal offense which would preclude a teaching career

-Candidates who are dismissed or facing dismissal may appeal their case to the Graduate and Professional Programs Committee.
+Candidates who are dismissed or facing dismissal may appeal their case to the Graduate and Online Programs Committee.
 Beyond this, candidates should follow institutional guidelines for academic appeal as described in the Academic Catalog.